Ira Berkowitz

-Ira Berkowitz (born October 8, 1939 in Brooklyn, New York) is an American writer of crime fiction.
+Ira Berkowitz (born October 8, 1939, in Brooklyn, New York) is an American writer of crime fiction.
 His Jackson Steeg Mystery Series novels are set in Hell's Kitchen.

-Berkowitz's debut novel Family Matters, published in 2006, won the Washington Irving Award for Literary Merit, and was a USAToday Top Ten Summer Read selection.
+Berkowitz's debut novel Family Matters, published in 2006, won the Washington Irving Award for Literary Merit, and was a USA Today Top Ten Summer Read selection.

 He followed up with his second Washington Irving Award for his novel, Old Flame published in 2008.

-The third novel in the Jackson Steeg series, Sinners' Ball published in December 2009., won the Shamus Award for Best Original Paperback Crime Fiction Novel of 2009.
+The third novel in the Jackson Steeg series, Sinners' Ball published in December 2009, won the Shamus Award for Best Original Paperback Crime Fiction Novel of 2009.

 Biography

-Ira Berkowitz’s path to writing fiction took thirty years to complete.
+Ira Berkowitz's path to writing fiction took thirty years to complete.
 Growing up in Brooklyn, Berkowitz dreamed of a career in medicine or law.
 But advertising beckoned.
 When he retired, he began to write.
 His first attempt at a novel garnered fifty rejections.
 A few were encouraging.
 So, he kept at it.

-Berkowitz’s novels explore the themes of family, loyalty, and asymmetrical justice – an all too familiar condition where the cards are stacked against the weak.
+Berkowitz's novels explore the themes of family, loyalty, and asymmetrical justice – an all too familiar condition where the cards are stacked against the weak.

 His novels are set in Hell's Kitchen, a gentrifying neighborhood with a bloody, sordid past.
 It is as much a major character in the series as Jackson Steeg, an alcoholic ex-NYPD Homicide Detective.
-Although he mourns the changes in the neighborhood he loves, Steeg knows a simple truth: No matter how much sheen and glitz is slathered on Hell’s Kitchen, crime will always thrive in its cracks and crevasses.
+Although he mourns the changes in the neighborhood he loves, Steeg knows a simple truth: No matter how much sheen and glitz is slathered on Hell's Kitchen, crime will always thrive in its cracks and crevasses.

 Berkowitz lives with his wife in Westchester County, New York.